-On this property sheet you can modify the size and positioning of the object.
-See the section "Object properties, Format property sheet", page 163.
+On this property sheet, you can modify the size and positioning of the object.
+See the section "Object properties, Format property sheet", page 183.

-On this property sheet you can alter general object settings.
-See the section "Object properties, Properties property sheet", page 169.
+On this property sheet, you can modify common object settings.
+See the section "Object properties, Properties property sheet", page 190.

-On this property sheet you can make settings that are specific to dropdowns:
+On this property sheet, you can make settings that are specific to dropdown lists: